 Bats are useless.

-Couldn’t be further from the truth.
+This couldn’t be further from the truth.
 Bats provide some very vital services for our ecosystem.
 From mangroves to commercial cash crops like durian, avocado and agave (the plant that produces tequila) to culturally important plants like banana, bats offer their pollinating services across the globe.
 They also provide essential pest control services – insectivore bats chomp down mosquitoes and other insects that would otherwise adversely affect cash crops like maize, paddy and red gram and wreak havoc in orchards (orange, pomelo and pomegranate) and plantations (coffee, tea and areca nut).

 Bats attack humans and drink their blood.